Trauma and EMDR

 - Do you feel like you overreact to things that wouldn’t bother others?

-I offer confidential individual and couples therapy at reasonable rates (sliding scale available) in Mill Valley and San Francisco.
+I offer confidential individual and relationship/partner therapy at reasonable rates (sliding scale available) in Mill Valley and San Francisco.

 - Evening appointments available